ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ~~~

 In this case, the DKIM signature's "d=" parameter includes a DNS
-domain that is a parent of the visible From: header domain.
+domain that is a parent of the RFC5322.From domain.
 Thus, the
 identifiers are in alignment for relaxed mode, but not for strict
 mode.